 Marketing Tips For Architects That Will Actually Help

-And certainly, these marketing tips for architects breaks down the process to make it easy to understand.
+These marketing tips for architects break down the process to make it easy to understand.

 Okay, let’s go.
 First, we need to understand THREE basic principles: